animal-crossing-music-extension/ac-music-extension/README.md

 - The `master` branch contains the latest published version of the extension.
 This is the stable branch.
 - The `develop` branch contains the latest fully-integrated features of the extension.
 This is where PRs should be merged into.

-## Support
+## Help & Support
-If you have any questions or doubts, feel free to jump into the project's [discord channel](https://discordapp.com/invite/4FMrEF8).
+If you have any questions or doubts, feel free to jump into the project's [Discord Server](https://discord.gg/4FMrEF8).

 ## Contribute
 Contributions to the project are **greatly** appreciated!
 Here is how you can help to make this project even better:

 ### Issues
 If you want to report a bug, or have a feature request/proposal for improvement, feel free to open a public [issue](https://github.com/PikaDude/Animal-Crossing-Music-Extension/issues) on the project repository.